 Students may register through Self Service or by submitting the online Graduate Registration Form.

 When is the last day to register?

 Students may register for classes until the first day of the semester.
-Late registration begins the first day of class.
-Students may register late for a class, with the instructor's approval, provided that the class has not met more than once.
+Late registration begins the first day of the semester and runs through the end of the drop/add period identified in the Academic Calendar.
+Students may register late for a class, with the instructor's written approval, provided that the class has not met more than once.
 However, students who register late often risk a course being closed.
-Specific dates for the drop/add period are listed in the online Academic Calendar.

 How to I withdraw from a course?